-Adult Psychiatry, PGY 3Community Outreach Co-Officer
+Adult Psychiatry, PGY 4Chair

-I am a third year resident in the MGH/McLean Psychiatry Residency Program.
-I'm interested in bringing my training to the domains of global health and health policy.
+I am a fourth year resident in the MGH/McLean Psychiatry Residency Program.
+I'm interested in bringing my clinical training to the domains of global health and health policy.
 And during my residency, I hope to explore my interests in models of psychiatry training in the US and globally as well as, mental health capacity building in developing countries.

 I was Born and raised in Accra, Ghana and miraculously moved to Indiana at the end of high school.
 For the past four years, I have been a resident tutor at Currier House, one of the Harvard College’s residential communities where I enjoy mentoring college students.
 In my spare time, I love to travel and to bake unhealthy treats!

 I was born and raised in New York City and moved to Boston to become a resident in Internal Medicine/Primary Care.
 I completed my undergraduate training at New York University and went to medical school at the Albert Einstein College of Medicine.
 Growing up as a physician’s son, I saw the impact my father had on his patients and the community and decided that this was the job I would one day have.
 The mentorship he provided his young patients is similar to what I hope to offer as a member of the CDI board.
 I look forward to the opportunity to continue to develop this CDI family and increase its influence on campus and beyond.

 Internal Medicine, PGY 2Education and Career Development Officer